`` Turkey has managed record investments over the past 19 years '' | ExBulletin

 The Turkish president attended the opening ceremony of the Hasankeyf-2 bridge, built in southeastern Turkey, on Saturday with a live link from the Huber mansion in the Turkish metropolis of Istanbul.

-“This bridge, which has a total investment of 439 million Turkish liras (over $ 54.3 million), will also provide a connection with the new Hasankeyf center, built outside the lake area of the sub-road.
-Batman-Midyat navy.

-“With our inaugural project, both time and oil will be saved considerably.”

-“The Hasankeyf-2 bridge will connect (the provinces of) the Batman, Mardin and Habur border crossing and will have a multiplier effect on regional trade,” Erdogan said.
+“The Hasankeyf-2 bridge will link (the provinces of) the Batman, Mardin and Habur border crossing and will have a multiplier effect on regional trade,” Recep Tayyip Erdogan said.

-Erdogan congratulated those who worked on the construction of the giant structure rising over the Tigris, thanking all those who put their work into making the dreams of the country and the nation come true.

 “We are dealing with complex terrain as well as sabotage by separatist terrorist organizations in our projects in Anatolia,” he noted, referring to the difficulty of the bridge construction process.